 Expansions: MoMath’s gifted program to engage and challenge NYC’s brightest math students

-Expansions is currently accepting applications for the Fall 2016 session.
+Expansions is currently accepting applications for the Winter 2017 session.

 Expansions offers the following weekly sessions, which are differentiated by mathematical experience, rather than by age or grade.
 Grade levels shown parenthetically provide rough guidelines, and final placement is based on demonstrated student ability.